MichaelBelgium/flarum-discussion-views/README.md

 If you would like to translate this extension to your language, make a PR in the corresponding language pack.

 # Features
-* Obviously tracks how much a discussion has been viewed and displays it per discussion on the discussionlist
+* Tracks how much a discussion has been viewed and displays it on the discussionlist
+* Extension settings
 * Adds 2 sorting options: popular and unpopular
-* Adds 1 event which developers can listen for: `DiscussionWasViewed`
+* Adds an event which developers can listen for: `DiscussionWasViewed`
+* Adds new permissions:
+    * Reset the viewcount of a discussion (default to admins)
-* Adds 1 new permission where people can (re)set the viewcount of a discussion (default to admins)
+    * View the viewcount of a discussion (default to admins)

 # Media